-Hipp!!Bones C4YSN Ltd works to:
+Hipp!!Bones works to:

 Safeguard the welfare of the young people and vulnerable adults we work with, by protecting them from neglect, physical, sexual, emotional and financial abuse as well as protection from harassment (including e safety) or coercion into criminal activities including those associated with terrorism (radicalisation).